Half-Trek Criterion for Identifiability of Latent Variable Models: Introduction

 The organization of the paper is as follows.
 In Section \ref{sec:graph-rep-and-ident} we provide a precise definition of linear structural equation models given by directed graphs and rigorously introduce the concept of rational identifiability.
 Moreover, we derive basic necessary conditions for rational identifiability based on dimension arguments.
 In Section \ref{sec:main-result} we present our main result, the LF-HTC.
 In Section \ref{sec:latent-proj} we discuss the latent projection framework considered in previous research and compare the new LF-HTC to existing criteria.
 In particular, we compare the LF-HTC to the original half-trek criterion.
 In Section \ref{sec:computation} we present an algorithm to check the LF-HTC efficiently.
 Using this algorithm we systematically check identifiability of certain classes of small latent-factor graphs in Section \ref{sec:experiments}.
 The restriction to small graphs allows for these checks to be validated using suitably designed Gr\"obner basis computations.
 Finally, the proof of the main result is given in Section \ref{sec:proof-lfhtc}.
-The Appendix contains additional material such as further elements of proofs (Appendix \ref{sec:proofs}), a hardness result for checking the LF-HTC without a bound on the cardinality of searched sets of latent variables (Appendix \ref{sec:NP-completeness}), and an explanation on how to effectively deploy techniques from computational algebraic geometry (Appendix \ref{sec:algebraic-techniques}).
+Further elements of proofs, a hardness result for checking the LF-HTC without a bound on the cardinality of searched sets of latent variables and an explanation on how to effectively deploy techniques from computational algebraic geometry are deferred to the Supplementary Material \citep{supplemental}.